Wondering about the best time for your Nepal trek?

-Trekking in Nepal is possible whole year around but it might not be possible to do a particular trek throughout the year.
+Trekking is possible all year around but it might not be possible to do a particular trek throughout the year.

 Nepal entertains four main seasons (winter, spring, summer, fall).
-But in context of trekking in Nepal we should also discuss the pre-monsoon, post-monsoon periods too.
-Nepal marks peak trekking season and off trekking season.
+But from trekking point of view,we should also discuss the pre-monsoon, post-monsoon periods too.
+Nepal marks peak and off trekking season.
 There are pros and cons of trekking in all of them.

 The following treks in Nepal are possible during winter: